 Don’t Let Past Hurts Steal Your Life

-Today I pray for everyone reading this who struggles to belong, I pray that you would find comfort in Holy Spirit and courage to take a step towards connection, laying down every weapon of judgement, criticism or fear.
-I pray that the revelation of the family of God you’ve been born into would resonate over your heart today with a new weight and confidence!
-You were born to belong!
+If you’re reading this today and struggle to feel like you’re accepted, seen and valued, I pray that you would find comfort in Holy Spirit and courage to take a step towards connection today — laying down every weapon of judgment, criticism or fear.
+I pray that the revelation of the family of God you’ve been born into would resonate over your heart with a new weight and confidence!
+Remember, you were born to belong!
 I’d love to hear your thoughts on this in the comments!

 Topics: All TopicsFreedomIdentity